danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Create a dashboard that is an empty shell
-- Do a menu:
-- Menu items:
-- Leaderboard
+- Create Leaderboard page (design it)
-- Last match
+- Create Last Match page
-- Next match
+- Create Next Match page
-- All matches by user
-- All matches by match

 ### AFTER THAT: